yfnaji/gerk/README.md

 from gerk import Gerk
 ```

-provided you have placed the file in the appropriate folder.

 <h2 id="attr">Attributes</h2>

 As seen in mathematics above, there is quite a bit information required to execute the Runge-Kutta method.
 This has been broken down into arguments to be passed into the `Gerk` class:

 - `A` The $A$ matrix in the Butcher tableau.
-This **must** be a lower triangular matrix that is formatted as a list of lists that contain floats, decimals or integers **Note**: Fractions must be in a string i.e. "1/3"
+This **must** be a lower triangular matrix that is formatted as a list of lists that contain floats, decimals or integers **Note**: Fractions must be in a string e.g. "1/3"
 - `b` The $b$ array.
 Must be a list of floats, decimals or integers
 - `c` The $c$ array.
 Must be a list of floats, decimals or integers
-- `initial_conditions` A `tuple` that acts as the coordinate of the initial condition values
+- `initial_conditions` A `tuple` that acts as the coordinate of the initial condition values $(x_0, y_0)$
 - `final` The value of $x$ for which we terminate the Runge-Kutta method
-- `time_steps` The number of discretizations you want to apply on the from the initial $x_0$ to `final`.
+- `time_steps` The number of discretizations you want to apply on the from the starting point $x_0$ to `final`.
 Must be an integer
 - `func` The function expression to be numerically integrated
 - `real_values` (Optional) A `callable` which is the explicit solution to the initial value problem _**or**_ a list of real values **Note** the list must be of size `time_steps + 1`

 <h2 id="cond-arg">Condition Arguments</h2>

-There is no consensus to what conditions must hold regarding the coefficients you choose for your method, however, some known Runge-Kutta methods do consistently conform to some of these conditions.
+There is no consensus to what conditions must hold regarding the coefficients you choose for your method, however, some known Runge-Kutta methods do consistently conform to some known conditions:

 These conditions are